P-Layer-app/download/README.md

 ## How to Open

 1. Click `Playlist` in Studio left menu.
-2. Or double-click row in `Rotator -> Schedule -> Generated Playlists`.
+2. Or open from `Rotator -> Schedule -> Generated Playlists`:
+   - double-click a filled hour cell (scheduled grid)
+   - or double-click a standalone row.

 ## What You Can Do